frantically/GettingAndCleaningDataAssignment/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 #Input Data
 The input data contains measurements for various subjects performing certain activities (e.g. WALKING).
-Measurements from the smartphone of each subject used during these activities (e.g. tBodyAcc-std()-X).
-Details of each of these variable can be found in features.txt and README.txt of the original data.
+Measurements are captued from the smartphone of each subject used during these activities (e.g. tBodyAcc-std()-X).
+Details of each of these variables can be found in features.txt and README.txt of the original data linked above.

 #Output Data
 A table containing the following information is produced by running run_analysis.R: